miklosme/papers/src/app/home.md

+# Daily Digest (October 21, 2024)

+Hold onto your neural networks, AI enthusiasts!
+We've got a fresh batch of mind-bending research hot off the presses.
+Let's dive in!

+Are you ready to unravel the complexity of [multi-agent decisions](https://papers.miklos.dev/2410.14078)?
+A new survey is shedding light on the computational challenges of forming optimal agent groups and stable coalitions.
+It's not just about picking teams anymore – we're talking algorithms that could revolutionize how LLMs collaborate in large-scale systems.
+Get ready to optimize your multi-agent setups!

+But wait, there's more!
+Ever wondered how robot platoons navigate through crowds?
+A groundbreaking study reveals that [platooning strategies](https://papers.miklos.dev/2410.14406) outperform greedy approaches in dense, counter-flowing crowds.
+It's like a high-tech conga line cutting through chaos!
+This could be a game-changer for coordinating LLM-based agents in complex environments.

+Now, let's talk verification.
+Are you struggling to model human-like decision-making in your multi-agent systems?
+Say hello to the first [model checker tool for NatATL](https://papers.miklos.dev/2410.14374)!
+This bad boy can synthesize optimal strategies and handle both memoryless and history-dependent approaches.
+It's like giving your LLM agents a dose of human-like bounded rationality!

+And finally, brace yourselves for a deep dive into the world of fake news.
+Researchers have unleashed [LLM-powered agents](https://papers.miklos.dev/2410.13909) to simulate the spread of misinformation across social networks.
+The results?
+Personality traits and network structure play a huge role in how fake news travels.
+But don't panic – they've also uncovered some promising countermeasures.
+It's time to arm your LLMs against the infodemic!

+That's all for now, folks.
+Keep those algorithms humming, and we'll catch you on the next cutting edge of AI research!

 # Daily Digest (October 18, 2024)

 Buckle up, AI enthusiasts!
 We've got a smorgasbord of cutting-edge research to dive into today.
 Let's kick things off with a breakthrough in fairness: